salinecrew/salinecrew.github.io/parent-corner.md

 Be sure that your rower’s clothing is labeled.
 Remember, everyone has the same team sweatshirt and many items get left behind.

 Print off heat sheets before you go!
-For most races these can be found on[www.regattacentral.com](http://www.regattacentral.com) click on the event and then on the tab on the left labeled “heat sheet” a few days before the regatta.
+For most races these can be found on [www.regattacentral.com](http://www.regattacentral.com) click on the event and then on the tab on the left labeled “heat sheet” a few days before the regatta.
 Highlight your team’s/rower’s races.
 Some regattas will sell them for $2 or $3 at the site, but they go fast.

 Be sure to print off directions and important phone numbers like the other drivers prior to leaving!